NISystemsEngineering/rfic-reference-design-libraries-csharp/CONTRIBUTING.md

 #### Data Types

 - Structs are utilized to pass configuration parameters to the various functions.
-  - For each configuration struct, a method returning that struct should be created that returns default values with the name *GetDefault**ConfigurationName***.
+  - For each configuration struct, a static method returning that struct should be created that returns default values.
+It should be given the name *GetDefault()*.
 These default values should be set in such a way that they are reasonable starting configurations for a majority of applications, and should not be set for specific hardware.
 - See the following example from the [Digital](Source/Digital/Digital.cs) library:

 ```c#